-This command filters the list of types, methods, and variables to match the expected type of an expression.
+This command filters the list of types, methods, and variables to match the expected type of expression.
 It works anywhere as long as ReSharper can determine the expected type of the expression, for example, right-hand sides of assignments, variable initializers, or return statements.
 If several return types are possible, ReSharper detects the most recently used symbol of an applicable type and automatically selects it in the lookup list.
 Type-Matching Completion can also suggest creating anonymous delegates, lambda expressions, and regular methods, as well as local variables for out parameters.
 In addition to that, in object initializers, Type-Matching Completion suggests fields/properties that were not yet assigned a value.

 Invoke smart completion